umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 ![Before extraction error](images/visualization1.png)

-Up until now, this project has been working fine, since no deployments have been made from Development to Live, since the Document Type was created on Development.
+Up until now, this project has been working fine, since no deployments have been made from Development to Live since the Document Type was created on Development.

 ### Deploying your changes